amil13/Amil-Shrivastava/index.md

 ## Professional Summary
 <p style="text-align: justify;">
 Embedded Software Engineer with over 2 years of experience in developing and maintaining embedded systems.
 Proficient in C/C++ and Python, with a strong background in BLE communication protocols.
 Adept at troubleshooting, debugging, and collaborating with cross-disciplinary teams to deliver reliable, manufacturable solutions.
-Experienced in Agile development methodologies and capable of working in remote and dynamic environments.
+Experienced in Agile development methodologies and Embedded systems development workflow.
+Skilled in operating effectively in remote and dynamic environments.
 </p>

 ## Professional Experience